 - An element taxed in the fund.

 - An element untaxed in the fund: Some long-term public servants will have an untaxed taxable component.
-The insured component of a benefit may also fall into the untaxed category when the super fund has claimed tax deductions for the insurance premiums.
+The insured component of a superannuation death benefit may also fall into the untaxed category when the super fund has claimed tax deductions for the insurance premiums.
 (Insurance payout to a death benefits dependant is free of tax.)

 When your lump sum death benefit is paid to someone other than your death benefits dependant, that is, the benefit is paid to a ‘non-dependant under the tax laws’, the taxable component of the lump sum payment is taxed at 15 per cent (plus 2% Medicare levy) when paid from a super fund.
 (If a death benefit is paid from certain public sector funds, then a higher rate of tax – 30 per cent plus 2% Medicare levy – may be payable.)

 Where the super death benefit includes an insurance payout, then the insurance payout can be taxed at 32 per cent (30% benefit payments tax plus 2% Medicare levy).